BiggestLittleFC/biggestlittlefc.github.io/theme/story-friday.md

 <p>Yeah.
 Finn kinda reminds me of myself.
 Real stage presence yanno?</p>
 </div>

-<p>The judge becomes a little more visibly agitated and distracted by the routine he’s supposed to be watching</p>
+<p>The judge becomes a little more visibly agitated and distracted by the routine he's supposed to be watching</p>

 <div class="dialogue">
 <h4>JUDGE</h4>